 #1 Line Up Financing

-The best thing buyers can do in a hot seller’s market is to line up their financing ahead of placing a bid on their dream home in Idaho.
-In his article “How to find a home to buy when inventory is low” for The Washington Post, Jon Coile explains.
-Coile writes that “a prequalification from a loan officer is worthless if you are competing with another buyer who has been approved through underwriting.”
+The best thing buyers can do in a hot seller’s market is to line up their financing before bidding on their dream home in Idaho.
+Jon Coile explains in his article “How to find a home to buy when inventory is low” for The Washington Post.
+Coile writes, “A prequalification from a loan officer is worthless if you are competing with another buyer who has been approved through underwriting.”
 As such, every buyer competing in the Idaho housing market “must have a fully underwritten pre-approval for a loan to compete with other buyers and to be considered by a seller.”

 #2 Find a Seasoned Local Agent